Sixxxxx/TransactionService/README.md

 Hello there

 This is a microservice application for transactions made by a client.
-Before you run the app, ensure all dependencies are up to date with the exception of Microsoft.AspNetCore.Mvc.NewtonsoftJson(install 3.1.17) .
-There will be no need to run migration as the application does this any time it starts up.
+Before you run the app, ensure all dependencies are up to date with the exception of Microsoft.AspNetCore.Mvc.NewtonsoftJson(install 3.1.17).
+I've included the migrations folder and there will be no need to update your database as the application does this any time it starts up.

 NOTE: This Application is built on .net 3.1 framework.